-At Conway Yacht club we have secured a longboat and invite members and non members alike to get on the water and join in rowing sessions on Saturday mornings from the pontoon in Deganwy, next to the signal box.
+At Conway Yacht club we have secured a longboat and invite members and non members alike to get on the water and join in rowing sessions from the pontoon in Deganwy, next to the signal box.

-Sessions at 11.00 and other times can be arranged.
-We have easy launching, the pontoon for getting on and off the boat, and can row at any stage of the tide.
+All abilities are welcome.
+We have easy launching from the pontoon on Deganwy beach for getting on and off the boat, and can row at any stage of the tide.

-Sessions are weather dependant, winds above 20mph can be a problem, but we have sheltered waters in the harbour and a row up to Conwy town quay and under the bridge is an excellent introduction to the boat.
+Sessions are weather dependant, winds above 20mph can be a problem, but we have sheltered waters in the harbour.
+A row up to Conwy town quay and under the bridge is an excellent introduction to the boat.